Upcoming events

 Log in

-TEMPO Madison members are professional women in leadership roles who encourage each other to make a positive difference in our community.
-Our scholarship program is just one way we invest in future women leaders.
+TEMPO Madison is a distinguished organization comprised of professional women in leadership roles who are committed to fostering a positive impact within our community.
+Our scholarship program exemplifies our dedication to investing in the development of future women leaders.

 TEMPO Madison Scholarship Criteria